ryosus/join-any-player-on-roblox/README.md

 # join-any-player-on-roblox
-Quick writeup using Roblox's API to scan through servers and return a command to join the targeted player
+Quick writeup in python using Roblox's API to scan through servers and return a command to join the targeted player